 On modern high-speed connections such as gigabit fiber, the difference isn’t even noticeable.
 Plenty of people in the world use slower ADSL connections or are even stuck with dial-up.
 With those slower connections, VPN overhead might be a real problem.

 Additionally, the extra overhead and network hops can introduce extra latency.
 This is how long you wait before getting an answer back from the network.
 Latency is bad for real-time tasks such as video conferencing and online gaming.
 Generally, a total latency of less than 50ms is just fine, but when it gets into the hundreds you’ll notice.
 Luckily, you can do a lot to speed up slow VPNs.

-Not all VPNs are made equal and the best strategy here is to try different ones.
+What Can You Do: Not all VPNs are made equal and the best strategy here is to try different ones.
 Do it until you find one with a performance that matched your expectations.
-It also matters which type of services you want to use.
-Some offer specialized servers for gaming or peer-to-peer applications.
-The number of servers, the interconnect bandwidth and network architecture all play a role in VPN performance.
-Take advantage of free-trials and money-back guarantees to find the sweet spot.
+And also, don’t forget to check our overview of the fastest VPN services.